Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: Introduction

-In the stellar context, the theoretical structure of $f(Q)$ gravity was clarified by Wang \textit{et al}~\cite{Wang2022}, who analyzed static spherically symmetric configurations and proved that a physically meaningful Schwarzschild or Schwarzschild-(anti-)de Sitter exterior arises only when the gravitational Lagrangian is strictly linear in the non-metricity scalar and nonlinear choices lead to Schwarzschild-like exteriors that fail to become asymptotically flat and, therefore, cannot represent the exterior of a realistic star.
-This matching requirement immediately constrains the choice of the function $f(Q)$ in the form $f(Q)=\beta_1Q+\beta_2$, where $\beta_1$ and $\beta_2$ are two constant parameters, as the only viable option for compact star modeling.
-Subsequent studies developed to analyze isotropic~\cite{maurya2024fq} and anisotropic fluid spheres ~\cite{adeel2023fq,maurya2024cqg,maurya2024jcap,errehymy2024fq,paul2024fq,kumar2025fq,Sharma2024,Awais2025,bhar2024cjph,Rani2024}, showing how non-metricity modifies structural behavior and reshapes pressure anisotropy and stability conditions while preserving physical viability.
-Similar approach has been extended to study dark energy stars (DES)~\cite{bhar2023dark,bhar2023fq}, strange quark stars~\cite{bhar2023dark} and hybrid quark-hadron~\cite{bhar2023hybrid} configurations, demonstrating that non-metricity can sustain higher central densities and masses compatible with relatively heavier pulsars.
-Parallel efforts produced charged stellar models~\cite{maurya2024prop,kumar2024fq,maurya2024epjcfq,rani2024fq,shahzad2025}, where electric fields combined with non-metricity yielded singularity-free interior solutions with modified compactness profiles.
+In stellar modelling, the theoretical structure of $f(Q)$ gravity was clarified by Wang \textit{et al}~\cite{Wang2022}, who analyzed static spherically symmetric stellar configurations and showed that Schwarzschild or Schwarzschild-(anti-)de Sitter exterior solutions arise only when the gravitational Lagrangian is strictly linear in the non-metricity scalar.
+This matching requirement immediately constrains the choice of the function $f(Q)$ in the form $f(Q)=\beta_1Q+\beta_2$, where $\beta_1$ and $\beta_2$ are two constant parameters, as the only viable option for compact star modelling.
+Subsequent studies assuming isotropic~\cite{maurya2024fq} and anisotropic fluid spheres ~\cite{adeel2023fq,maurya2024cqg,maurya2024jcap,errehymy2024fq,paul2024fq,kumar2025fq,Sharma2024,Awais2025,bhar2024cjph,Rani2024}, dark energy stars (DES)~\cite{bhar2023dark,bhar2023fq}, strange quark stars~\cite{bhar2023dark}, hybrid quark-hadron~\cite{bhar2023hybrid} configurations and charged stellar models~\cite{maurya2024prop,kumar2024fq,maurya2024epjcfq,rani2024fq,shahzad2025}, show how non-metricity modifies structural behaviour and reshapes pressure anisotropy and stability conditions while preserving physical viability.
 As observational constraints tightened, several of these works constructed mass-radius relations and maximum mass sequences within linear $f(Q)$, highlighting systematic departures from General Relativistic (GR) predictions.
-However, recent studies by De and Loo~\cite{De2023} showed that only linear $f(Q)$ models generically preserve covariant conservation of the energy-momentum tensor, while non-linear forms violate conservation unless $Q$ is assumed to be a constant, effectively reducing the theory to GR with a cosmological constant.
-Heisenberg and Pastor-Marcos~\cite{Heisenberg2025} demonstrated that non-linear extensions tend to recover GR like behavior for compact objects under standard assumptions, unless the affine connection is treated dynamically.
+However, recent studies by De and Loo~\cite{De2023} showed that only linear $f(Q)$ models generically preserve covariant conservation of the energy-momentum tensor.
+In contrast, non-linear forms violate the conservation principle unless $Q$ is assumed to be a constant, effectively reducing the theory to GR with a cosmological constant.
+Heisenberg and Pastor-Marcos~\cite{Heisenberg2025} demonstrated that non-linear extensions tend to recover GR-like behaviour for compact objects under standard assumptions, unless the affine connection is treated dynamically.
 These results motivate adopting linear $f(Q)$ gravity as a theoretically consistent baseline.
 Nevertheless, since linear $f(Q)$ gravity is geometrically equivalent to GR, such constructions remain structurally restrictive.
 In other words, a linear $f(Q)$ modification introduces no independent geometric deformation beyond matter normalization.
 Consequently, linear $f(Q)$ gravity, by itself, lacks the capacity to generate new geometric families of stellar configurations or to modify classical compactness bounds, even though it may shift the overall mass scale.